 Road safety and driving

-You can drive in Vanuatu on an Australian driver's licence for up to three months.
+You can drive on an Australian driver's licence for up to three months.
 After that, you'll need a local licence.

 Check with your travel insurer whether your policy covers you when using a motorcycle, quad bike or similar vehicle.
 Your policy may not cover you for accidents that occur while using these vehicles.
 Always wear a helmet.